Medically reviewed by Drugs.com. Last updated on Oct 3, 2021.

 It is very important that your doctor check your or your child's progress at regular visits to make sure filgrastim-sndz is working properly.
 Blood and urine tests may be needed to check for unwanted effects.

-Check with your doctor right away at the first sign of an infection, such as fever, chills, cough, sore throat, or unusual tiredness or weakness.
+Check with your doctor right away at the first sign of an infection, including fever, chills, cough, sore throat, or unusual tiredness or weakness.

 Check with your doctor right away if you or your child are having pain in the upper left part of your stomach or at the tip of the left shoulder.
 This could be a symptom of a serious side effect with the spleen.